DS202-at-ISU/ds2020-lab-3-ds2020-lab-3-team-13/README.md

 accurate at 7.146 months on average.
 So it wasn’t exactly 7 months but it said or so, and I’d consider the .146 extra to consider the statement accurate.

-Include at least one sentence discussing the result of your fact-checking endeavor.

-Upload your changes to the repository.
-Discuss and refine answers as a team.

-### FiveThirtyEight Statement

-> Quote the statement you are planning to fact-check.

-### Include the code

-Make sure to include the code to derive the (numeric) fact for the statement

-### Include your answer

-Include at least one sentence discussing the result of your fact-checking endeavor.

-Upload your changes to the repository.
-Discuss and refine answers as a team.